denali-js/core/roadmap.md

 * [STRETCH] The default HTML error page could embed node inspector, potentially even pause on the exception in question
-* Have a happy path for debugging / developing emails (i.e. mailcatcher)
 * Interactive REPL environment
   * allow it to start in debug mode, or to send a SIG to the process to trigger REPL